januszgrze/bitcoinrollups/website/websitecopy/research/applications/execution-environments.md

 ## Rollups can support a variety of new execution environments on Bitcoin

-Rollups on top of Bitcoin enable a whole new suite of functionality for BTC users.
+Rollups on top of Bitcoin would enable a whole new suite of functionality for BTC users.

 But how do we build these new applications, and how are they better than those built on existing sidechains today?

 ### New execution environments

 As mentioned in the "validity rollups on bitcoin" report, rollups would give Bitcoin developers, Bitcoin users, and BTC holders the ability to leverage alternative execution environments, such as the EVM.
-These new environments would exist on various rollups, not the Bitcoin network itself.
-However, the architecture of rollups will allow BTC and other Bitcoin assets (e.g. Ordinals) to be used in more expressive execution environments for new use cases, all with minimal trust assumptions.
+These new environments would exist on the rollups, not the Bitcoin network itself.
+However, the rollups would allow users to use BTC and other Bitcoin assets (e.g. Ordinals) in these execution environments with minimal trust assumptions.

-Users would be able to access these new applications by bridging their BTC over to the application.
-They would deposit their BTC into a bridge contract and then be able to access a wrapped version of the asset on the rollup.
+In blockchains, virtual machines generally define how transactions are executed and how blocks are created.
+If the virtual machine enables smart contracts, then developers can use these environments to create applications like on-chain gaming, decentralized finance and improved privacy protocols.

-Turing-complete execution environments give developers more freedom to build whatever they want on top of Bitcoin.
+Permissive [execution environments](https://celestia.org/glossary/execution-environment/) give developers more freedom to "build whatever" on top of Bitcoin.
 Based on findings within the [Electric Capital developer report (2023)](https://www.developerreport.com/developer-report), we can see that there has been more growth in the Ethereum developer community compared to Bitcoin’s.
 We can also see that full-time developer communities in two of Ethereum’s rollup ecosystems, [Arbitrum and Optimism](https://www.developerreport.com/developer-report?s=optimism-1315-solana-888-arbitrum), have grown 1300% and 700% respectively over a three-year time horizon.

+These stats show that their is an appetite to build on protocols that enable smart contracts.
+It also shows that developers are building on top of rollups in the Ethereum ecosystem, as this is where the majority of user activity happens today.

-Some virtual machines that have been proposed for Bitcoin rollups are:
+As the Bitcoin ecosystem explores building rollups, a number of virtual machines have been proposed.
+Some of them are:

 - [The Cairo VM](https://starkware.co/tech-stack/)
 - [The EVM](https://ethereum.org/developers/docs/evm)
 - [The Cartesi VM](https://docs.cartesi.io/machine/intro/)

 There are many teams looking to run different virtual machines because they have different specializations.
-Modularizing the stack enables developers to be more flexible with the programs that they write, which in turn gives users more applications they can interact with.

-Reminder: even [recent breakthroughs](https://bitvm.org/bitvm.pdf) in Bitcoin scaling were partly inspired by development efforts undertaken in Ethereum.
-It’s important we don’t discount innovation that is happening in external ecosystems.
+For example, the EVM is a more general virtual machine that has been mainly used to create on-chain financial applications.
+And the Cartesi VM, which is Linux-based, might be a better option for developers looking to build on-chain games.
+Bitcoin has a unique opportunity to not enshrine any specific virtual machine and allow developers to choose the one that with best suited for their use case.

+They might also opt for a virtual machine that supports programming languages they're familiar.
+For a full list of programming languages developers could use in rollups, see this [list](https://bitcoinrollups.org/#section-3-enabling-new-functionality).

 ### Applications